8lueberry/bracket-template/README.md

 ## Node (API)

-You can also use the template engine directly (for building your email templates for example).
+If you want to use bracket in your node project for building your email templates for example, you can use it directly.
+(For Express, it's recommended to use [consolidate.js](https://www.npmjs.com/package/consolidate))

 [example](examples/node/simple.js)

 ## Browser

 Bracket works great with modern browsers.
-The tests are run on the latest chrome browser (more tests to come).
+The tests are run on the latest chrome browser (more browser tests to come).

 [example](examples)